Joining us at 13+

 Confidential reports will be required from the Head of the candidate’s current school

-Candidates who perform well in the Pre-test will be in invited to the School for short written assesments in Mathematics and English and an interview, usually in January of Year 6.
+Candidates who perform well in the Pre-test will be in invited to the School for short written assesments in Mathematics and English and an interview, in the Spring Term of Year 6.
 The interview affords us an opportunity to get to know your son beyond his examination results.
 It is also useful for him to be able to find out more about us.
 No specific preparation is required or expected for the interview.

 An offer is made on the evidence of the examinations and interview, together with a confidential report from the Head of the candidate’s current school.
 All offers will be conditional on the boys achieving a minimum of 70% in each subject at Common Entrance (or equivalent success in our Scholarship Examinations) in Year 8, and continued hard work, good progress and good behaviour at his current school.